-2. Add the oil and the diced onions and sauté until soft, about 5 minutes.
+Add the oil and the diced onions and sauté until soft, about 5 minutes.
 Add the garlic and cook for 2 minutes.
-Add the crushed tomatoes, beef broth, cumin, smoked paprika, oregano, and Dark Chocolate Dreams peanut butter.
+Add the crushed tomatoes, beef broth, cumin, smoked paprika, oregano, and Peanut Butter & Co.
+Dark Chocolatey Dreams.
 Stir until well combined.
 Add the bay leaves, red wine, and 1 tablespoon kosher salt.
 Return the meat to the pot, cover and cook on low for about 2 hours or until the meat is very tender.

 You can store leftovers in the sauce in the fridge and reheat by adding just a little bit more broth.
 The beef can also be used to make tacos or burritos, or can be eaten in a roll with the sauce for a twist on the classic sloppy joe.